justinamiller/Exception-guidelines/README.md

 ````
 Similarly, you might want to check for the existence of a file with the same name before an attempt to copying a new file.
 This could be gracefully handled by changing the resulting file name and providing the new file name back as a result.

+***3. Avoid generic, catch-all exception handling***

+Not only should you not throw exceptions for conditions that are expected to occur regularly, you should also always aim to catch specific exceptions, rather than generic exceptions.
+This has become finer grained in C# 6 as it supports filtering using catch ... when and supplying a suitable predicate.

 ````
 // handle specific exception differently